Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

     - the floating point successor of $x$ if $x$ is positive
     - the floating point predecesor of $x$ if $x$ is positive

+##### Sucessor

+Property :
+> The binary encoding of the successor of a positive floating-point value is the successor of the binary encoding of this values, considered as a binary integer.

+This property explains :
+- why the significant is after the exponent
+- the choice of a biased exponent over the two's complement or signed-magnitude

+This is true for all positive numbers, including subnormal numbers, from $+0$ to $+\infty$.

+###### Implementation

+As a consequence of this property, to compute the sucessor, we can consider the integer encodig of $x$ and simply increment it by $1$.
+The possible carry propagate from the significant field to the encoding field will take care of the possible change of exponent.

+This also means, we need an adder as large as the exponent and significant width combined.
 ### bfloat16

 Format :